lordfeck/no-wei/README.md

 Vivaldi will [usually send the same user agent as Chrome](https://vivaldi.com/blog/user-agent-changes/), sorry Vivaldi users, you'll get the banner too.
 This is also a problem with Brave.

 [Sample User-Agent sources](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/User-Agent) used for this project; it is MDN's fault if I got any wrong ;)

+# Branching
+Dev contains the latest untested commit, Master contains the stable version.
+It is this way because this project is too simple to have formal releases.